Cardinal-Infante Ferdinand of Austria: The Spanish Netherlands

 The King of Hungary tried to convince his cousin to stay and to strengthen their hold on Germany, but the Cardinal-Infante Ferdinand moved his troops almost immediately after the battle to continue to Brussels.
 At the end of 1634 he entered Brussels with all the glory befitting a Governor-General.
 Due to the unpopularity of the clergy in Brussels, he downplayed his religious status and instead emphasized his worldly ranks.
 Ferdinand was a skilled politician and diplomat, and quickly reformed the government and the military.
 He especially managed to win the support of the Flemings against France.
 However, his powers were secretly limited, and the leader of his army was instructed to follow Spanish orders instead of Ferdinand's orders if necessary.

 In 1635, the French attacked Namur, planning to merge with the Dutch near Maastricht but were held off by well prepared defenses.
 At the siege of Leuven, the invading Franco-Dutch forces, suffering badly from supply problems and greatly depleted by disease and desertion, were forced to withdraw when a Spanish relief force arrived.
 This allowed Spanish forces under Ferdinand to go on the offensive.
 The Dutch were driven back and the French retreated.
 Ferdinand subsequently was able to capture Diest, Goch, Gennep, Limbourg, and Schenkenschanz.

-In 1636, Ferdinand disempowered the last Protestant priests in the Spanish Netherlands, and continued his military counter-offensive by capturing Hirson, Le Catelet, and La Capelle, and securing Luxembourg using the usual mixed nationalities typical of the early modern age that included Croatian troops, and reaching as far a stronghold in France as Corbie, threatening Paris.
+In 1636, Ferdinand disempowered the last Protestant priests in the Spanish Netherlands, and continued his military counter-offensive by capturing Hirson, Le Catelet, and La Capelle, and securing Luxembourg using the usual mixed nationalities typical of the early modern age that included Croatian troops, and reaching as far a stronghold in France as Corbie during the Crossing of the Somme, threatening Paris.